Job Title: Specialized Equipment Operators

 Hiring Schedule: Applications will be reviewed and interviews conducted on a rolling basis until all positions are filled.

-Position Description: In addition to proficiently operating varied types of specialized trail machines, Equipment Operators are expected to have a diverse skill set and be willing to learn about all facets of trail maintenance and construction, both mechanized and hand built.
-Team members work 40 hours a week.
+In addition to proficiently operating varied types of specialized trail machines, Equipment Operators are expected to have a diverse skill set and be willing to learn about many facets of trail maintenance and construction, both mechanized and hand built.
+Team members work approximately 40 hours a week.
 The schedule is either four 10 hour days followed by three days off or eight 10 hour days followed by six days off.
 The schedule is subject to change with notice, project dependent.
-Project sites will be located in Maine, New Hampshire, and Argentina.
+Project sites will be located in Maine and New Hampshire.
 Members work with and report to company owner Jed Talbot and the Project Supervisor.
-Crew structure is somewhat project dependent- members can expect to either work together as one crew or split into multiple crews with occasional solo work and collaboration and/or facilitation of other crews.
+Crew structure is somewhat project dependent- members can expect to either work together as one crew or split into multiple crews with occasional solo work and frequent collaborations with other crews.

-2023 season projects will include trail maintenance in the White Mountains, wilderness trail reconstruction, stone staircases in non-wilderness areas, accessible trail construction, steel bridge construction, meticulous stonework including notched and pinned steps, tightly fit stone paving, etc. Late fall and winter opportunities will be in Patagonia, leading volunteers and working in Patagonia Park Argentina.
-All US projects are expected to be within a four hour drive of the headquarters in Turner, Maine where crew housing is available in a beautiful setting with access to garden space and trails.
+2024 season projects will include trail maintenance in the White Mountains, wilderness trail reconstruction, stone and timber staircases, machine built accessible and multi-use trail construction, etc. There is a potential for late fall and winter opportunities in Patagonia.
+US based projects are expected to be within a four hour drive of the headquarters in Turner, Maine where crew housing is available in a beautiful setting with access to garden space and trails.

 Position Requirements and Qualifications Include: